-Many factors are important when choosing the correct bow for yourself.
+Many factors are important when choosing the correct boat for yourself.

-After determining your dominant eye you will know if you need a left hand or right hand bow.
-If you are right eye dominant you will hold the bow in your left hand and pull the string back with your right hand.
-The arrow rest of the bow will be on the left side of the bow.
-For a left eye dominant person you will hold the bow in your right hand and pull the string back with your left hand.
-The arrow rest on the bow will be on the right side of the bow.
+After determining your dominant eye, you will know if you need a left-hand or right-hand bow.
+If you are right eye dominant, you will hold the bow within your left hand and pull the string back with your right hand.
+The arrow rest on the bow will be on the left side of the bow.
+For a left eye dominant person, you will hold the bow in your right hand and pull the string back with your left hand.
+The arrow rest on the right of the bow.

 Choose a bow with a draw weight that you can easily pull and hold.
-You will repeatedly doing this over an hour of shooting so it should not be hard work.
+You will repeatedly be doing this over an hour of shooting so it should not be hard work.
 If possible, try a friend's bow that you can easily pull.

-The draw weight listed on a recurve bow is measured at "Standard Draw Length" of 26 1⁄2 ".
-Older bows Standard Draw Length is 28".
+The draw weight listed on a recurve bow is measured at "Standard Draw Length" of 26 1⁄4 inches.
+Older bows Standard Draw Length is 28 inches.
 If your draw length is shorter than the standard, the resulting lower string tension means you will be shooting fewer pounds than the weight stated on the bow.
-In order to estimate the actual bow weight you will be shooting, you can add or subtract approximately 2 pounds for every inch your draw length is above or below or standard, respectively.
+To estimate the actual bow weight you will be shooting, you can add or subtract approximately 2 pounds for every inch your draw length is above or below the standard, respectively.